 Being a tattoo artist anywhere is a tough job.
-Everyday you permanently mark people's skin with deeply personal images and phrases.
+Every day you permanently mark people's skin with deeply personal images and phrases.
 But in the city, you have the room to develop a reputation of your own.
 Clients come to you because they like your style, they get your aesthetic, and hopefully believe that you are the right person for this job.

 Being the only tattoo place in town means you need to be versatile, flexible, good with people, and pragmatic.
-You're given a very strange but telling window into what your neighbours are thinking and feeling.
-It's one of the reasons he describes his two-seat set up, where he usually works on two or three clients a day, as looking more like a hairdresser than a city parlour.
+You're given a very strange but telling window into what your neighbors are thinking and feeling.
+It's one of the reasons he describes his two-seat set up, where he usually works on two or three clients a day, as looking more like a hairdresser than a city parlor.
 He spoke to VICE about how good manners and a willingness to tattoo a dick will help you go far with a small client pool.

 VICE: Hey Boydy.
 So you're the only tattoo and piercing shop in town, do you feel like a landmark?

 Paul "Boydy" Boyd: Yeah, everyone knows me even if I don't know them.
 I don't go out much, you get bothered.
-If I go to the pub people come up to me like, "I want to get this tattoo"' and I'm like, "Yeah, alright, my shop's over there, come and see me Tuesday."
+If I go to the pub people come up to me like, "I want to get this tattoo," and I'm like, "Yeah, alright, my shop's over there, come and see me Tuesday."
 I won't spend all night talking to drunks.

-Do you have a typical client?
+Do you have a typical type of client?

 I get all sorts.
-I say 95 percent of my clients are normal and five percent are the sort of crazy where you wonder how they get through everyday life.
+I say 95 percent of my clients are normal and 5 percent are the sort of crazy where you wonder how they get through everyday life.
 The way I have the shop set up because a lot of normal people are afraid to go into tattoo shops—being a small town you want to get as many people as you can.
 A lot of clients coming in are surprised.
-They think it's going to be dark and dingy but it's like going to the hairdressers.
+They think it's going to be dark and dingy but it's like going to the hairdressers'.